 Financial aid is a combination of federal, state and institutional funding intended to help students meet the costs of their educational expenses.
 Eligibility for the various forms of financial aid is determined based upon the results from the Free Application for Federal Student Aid (FAFSA).
-If, on the basis of the student's overall academic merit and financial need, they are eligible for additional funds at the time of packaging, Saint Martin's University will award SMU institutional aid.
+If, on the basis of the student's overall academic merit and financial need, they are eligible for additional funds at the time of packaging, Saint Martin's University will award Saint Martin's institutional aid.

-The estimated Cost of Attendance at Saint Martin's depends on:
+The estimated cost of attendance at Saint Martin's depends on:

-- Academic status: Undergraduate, graduate, STAR or post-baccalaureate study

-- Location: Lacey campus or SMU-JBLM campus

-- Housing: On-campus or living off-campus
+- Academic status: Undergraduate, graduate, STAR or post-baccalaureate study - Location: Lacey campus or Saint Martin's-JBLM campus - Housing: On-campus or living off-campus

-New Student award letters are sent out beginning in November.
+New student award letters are sent out beginning in November.
 Award letters will only be generated for accepted students and will be issued based on the date their FAFSA was received.
 New students selected for verification will receive an estimated award that is subject to change based on completion of the verification requirement.

 Continuing student award letters will be made available on student's SFSC Student Aid Portal beginning in March.
 Award letters for continuing students will also be generated in order of the date the students' FAFSA application was received.
-Continuing students will receive an email to their SMU email account to alert them that their award is available for viewing on their SFSC Student Aid Portal.
+Continuing students will receive an email to their Saint Martin's email account to alert them that their award is available for viewing on their SFSC Student Aid Portal.

 Special circumstances.
 Saint Martin's University accepts appeals of financial aid based on the family's special financial circumstances.
-Special circumstances may include (but are not limited to): job loss, change in marital status, private school expenses, etc. To request consideration for a special circumstance, students must submit a Special Circumstance Appeal Form, additional documentation may be requested.
-SFSC forms are available on-line at: www.stmartin.edu/admissions-aid/financial-aid/resources-and-forms.
+Special circumstances may include (but are not limited to): job loss, change in marital status, private school expenses, etc. To request consideration for a special circumstance, students must submit a special circumstance appeal form, additional documentation may be requested.
+SFSC forms are available online at: www.stmartin.edu/admissions-aid/financial-aid/resources-and-forms.